jmcusac/Flutter-Portfolio/README.md

 * Retrofit for the Network layer: a life saver on Android
 * Unit testing with RxDart
 * Inter-compatible with: iOS Xcode, Android Studio / IntelliJ IDEA & Web Visual Studio Code

+### Build once and deploy multiple:

+Android, iOS and Web apps that can be easily extended to Windows Desktop.

+Fetches and displays a list of data from a RESTful API call with a unit testing focus through RxDart (similar to RxSwift).

+Best practices in testable architecture that shorten development cycles by eliminating heavy dependence on QA Teams through easy-to-maintain and scalable code.

 ### How to begin: